Obiajulu-gif/chain_move/docs/chainmove-docs/docs/intro.md

 - **Co-Investment Platform**: Pool resources with other investors to co-own high-value mobility assets
 - **Shared Returns**: Earn proportional returns from vehicle usage and appreciation
 - **Smart Contract Security**: All co-ownership agreements secured by smart contracts
-- **Lisk Blockchain**: Built on secure and scalable Lisk Layer 2 technology
+- **Lisk Blockchain**: Built on secure and scalable Lisk technology

 ## 🚀 Quick Start